Table of Content +

 RBI Grade B DSIM Syllabus 2026

-RBI Grade B DSIM syllabus is designed to test candidates' knowledge of statistics, data analysis, econometrics, and data science used in policy research at the Reserve Bank of India.
-It is based on a postgraduate level and includes both theory and practical applications.
-The syllabus covers important topics such as probability, regression, statistical inference, time series analysis, machine learning, optimization techniques, and database management systems.
+RBI Grade B DSIM syllabus is designed to test candidates' knowledge of Statistics, Data Analysis, Econometrics, and Data Science used in policy research.
+It is based on a postgraduate level and includes both theory and practical concepts.
+The syllabus covers key topics such as probability, regression, statistical inference, time series analysis, machine learning, optimization techniques, and database management systems.

 The exam has 3 papers.
-Paper 1 is objective Statistics, Paper 2 is descriptive Statistics, and Paper 3 is English writing skills.
-Paper 1 and Paper 2 focus on advanced statistical and analytical concepts, while Paper 3 tests writing ability, clarity, and understanding of economic and financial topics.
+Paper 1 is an objective test on Statistics, Paper 2 is a descriptive Statistics paper, and Paper 3 checks English writing skills.
+Papers 1 and 2 focus on advanced statistical and analytical concepts, while Paper 3 evaluates writing clarity and understanding of economic and financial topics under the Reserve Bank of India.

 Attempt A Free RBI Grade B DSIM Mock Test